Acupuncture Atrial Fibrillation

 Atrial fibrillation is a condition where you have a rapid heartbeat.
 There is a lack of coordination in the beating of the heart in the atria and ventricle.
 A patient experiencing atrial fibrillation feels shortness of breath, weakness, fainting, and heart palpitations.
 Atrial fibrillation is dangerous because it causes the formation of blood clots in the cardiovascular system which could lead to other medical emergencies: heart failure, neuropathy, kidney failure, stroke, or other complications.
 Sometimes patients having atrial fibrillation may not have any symptoms.
 Paroxysmal atrial fibrillation will come and go and stop on its own.
 Persistent and long-standing atrial fibrillation will need outside intervention to restore the rhythm.
 Permanent atrial fibrillation needs medications combined with alternate means of treatment such as acupuncture.

 Causes of Atrial Fibrillation

 It is the upper chambers of the heart or the atria that start to experience chaotic electrical signals that lead to the heart beating at a rate of 100 to 175 beats per minute.
 Atrial fibrillation may be due to congenital heart defects, high blood pressure, thyroid dysfunction, coronary artery disease, stress, sleep apnea, or rheumatic fever.
-The chances of getting atrial fibrillation increases as you grow older or have previous heart problems, especially women after their menopause.
+The chances of getting atrial fibrillation increases as you grow older or have previous heart problems, especially in women after their menopause.
 Obesity and alcoholism could also make you susceptible to atrial fibrillation.
 Acupuncture tries to restore the balance in the flow of energy through the body and treats atrial fibrillation by restoring the balance of the nervous system and hormones, so your heart function can be improved, especially when a person has no structural changes in their heart.
 Insomnia can lead to AF because your nervous system will be out of balance when you do not have sufficient sleep.

 Controlling Atrial Fibrillation with Different Treatment Methods